PollockCR/CS480Pollock/PA6/README.md

 Ubuntu Dependencies
 -------------------

-*The following packages can be installed with these commands*
+The following packages can be installed with these commands:

 *This project requires magick++*